TinoTano/AoE_Project2/docs/DavidPage.md

 ![Image](http://i.imgur.com/SSiD8PT.png)
 ![Image](http://i.imgur.com/Rr2LjbC.png)

-Finally, I was the person responsible of making the playtesting.
+Another ask I did, it was that I was the person responsible of making the playtesting.
 I made the questionnaires, searched for people (trying to fit the target, but also experimenting with people with different characteristics) and gathered all the data and used this info to make the game more fun and more balanced.
 ![Image](http://i.imgur.com/r9AvmqL.png)

+Finally but not less important, I was in charge of the animation trailer we used to promote the game.